stegra05/react-investment-app/README.md

 *   **Tailwind CSS:** Used for utility-first styling.
 Configuration is in `tailwind.config.js`.
 Base styles and Tailwind directives are included in `src/base.css`.
 *   **Custom CSS:** Component-specific or global custom styles are located in `src/components.css`.

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Changelog

+View the [CHANGELOG.md](CHANGELOG.md) to see the history of changes to the project.

+## License

+This project is licensed under the [INSERT LICENSE NAME HERE] License - see the LICENSE.md file for details (You'll need to create this file).

 ## Future Enhancements / TODOs